Supratik0b/stock-watchlist-app/README.md

 3. Should toggle view affect only the displayed line/chart or change the underlying data?
 - I implemented toggle as a per-card UI switch
 4. Are there any accessibility requirements?
--Basic accessibility included  roles and labels
+ - Basic accessibility included  roles and labels

 ## Assumptions
 - Dummy data is acceptable and stored in public/dummyData.json